Table of Contents

 Optimization: Processes are continuously optimized for increased efficiency, cost reduction and improved customer satisfaction with BPM on the basis of insights gathered from monitoring.

 Businesses looking to adapt BPM can experience various benefits.
-Some of the might include:
+Some of the benefits of using Business Process management might include:

 Increased Efficiency: Optimizing workflows and automating repetitive tasks are achievable for businesses through the utilization of BPM.
 It also helps in automating time consuming activities with BPM to boost overall operational efficacy.